austinchong01/file-frontend/README.md

 # File Uploader Application

 A full-stack file management application that allows users to upload, organize, and manage files in folders with secure authentication.
-(Backend url: https://github.com/austinchong01/file)
+(Backend: https://github.com/austinchong01/file)

 ---
 ## 🎯 **PROJECT PURPOSE**